embedded-mas/embedded-mas/examples/jacamo/ros/perception_action_serviceAction/README.md

 ## Some notes on the ROS-Jason integration
 This integration is part of a broader integration framework available [here](https://github.com/embedded-mas/embedded-mas)

-Agents are configured in the jcm file (in this example, [perception_action.jcm](https://github.com/embedded-mas/ros-devs/tree/main/examples/perception_action)).
-Agents extend the class [`EmbeddedAgent`](https://github.com/embedded-mas/embedded-mas/blob/master/src/main/java/embedded/mas/bridges/jacamo/EmbeddedAgent.java), that extends a [Jason Agent](https://github.com/jason-lang/jason/blob/master/src/main/java/jason/asSemantics/Agent.java).
-In the example, this extension is implemented in the class [/src/main/java/DemoEmbeddedAgentROS.java](https://github.com/embedded-mas/ros-devs/blob/main/examples/perception_action/src/main/java/DemoEmbeddedAgentROS.java).
-Each `EmbeddedAgent` has a method `setupSensors()` to define where the perceptions come from.

-An agent can connect with multiple ROS core.
-Additional connectons should be also be defined in [/src/main/java/DemoEmbeddedAgentROS.java](https://github.com/embedded-mas/ros-devs/blob/main/examples/perception_action/src/main/java/DemoEmbeddedAgentROS.java) if necessary (it is not the case in this example).
+Agents are configured in the jcm file (in this example, [perception_action.jcm](perception_action.jcm)).
+This example has what we call a <em>cyber-physical agent</em>, which is a software agent that includes physical elements.
+It may get perceptions from sensors while its actions' repertory may include those enabled by physical actuators.
+Cyber-physical agents are implemented by the class [`CyberPhysicalAgent`](https://github.com/embedded-mas/embedded-mas/blob/master/src/main/java/embedded/mas/bridges/jacamo/CyberPhysicalAgent.java), that extends [Jason Agents](https://github.com/jason-lang/jason/blob/master/src/main/java/jason/asSemantics/Agent.java).
+The physical portion of cyber-physical agents is set up in a yaml file with the same name and placed in the same folder as the asl file where the agent is specified.
+In this example, this file is placed [here](src/agt/sample_agent.yaml).

+A cyber-physical agent can be composed of one to many <em>devices</em>, which are defined in the yaml configuration file.
+A <em>device</em> is any external element which sensors and actuators are connected to.
+A device that may be either physical (e.g. an Arduino board), or virtual (e.g. a ROS core).
+Each device has a unique identifier, which is set in the ```device_id``` key of the yaml file.
+In this example, the agent is composed of a single device, that is a ROS core identified as <em>sample_roscore</em>.
+An agent can connect with multiple ROS core, if necessary (it is not the case in this example).
 Besides, an agent can connect with non-ros devices (not shown in this example).

-Values of topics are added to the belief base of the agent as `topic_name(topic_value)`.
-The agents use the [`defaultEmbeddedInternalAction`](https://github.com/embedded-mas/embedded-mas/blob/master/src/main/java/embedded/mas/bridges/jacamo/defaultEmbeddedInternalAction.java) to act upon external devices (or to write values in topics, in this example).
-This internal action is decoupled of any external device or ROS topic.
-They are supposed to be translated to physical actions by the interface between the agent and the proper physical device.
-I this example, this is done in [/src/main/java/MyRosMaster.java](https://github.com/embedded-mas/ros-devs/blob/main/examples/perception_action/src/main/java/MyRosMaster.java).
+Any device is implemented by a Java class that provides interfaces between the parception/action systems of the agent and the real device, according to the [IDevice interface](https://github.com/embedded-mas/embedded-mas/blob/master/src/main/java/embedded/mas/bridges/jacamo/IDevice.java).
+In this example, it is implemented by the class [RosMaster](https://github.com/embedded-mas/embedded-mas/blob/master/src/main/java/embedded/mas/bridges/ros/RosMaster.java).
+The device implementing class is defined in the ```className``` key of the configuration file.
+In addition, a <em>device</em> has three essential configuration items: <em>microcontrollers</em>, <em>perception sources</em>, and <em>enabled actions</em>.
+These items are explained below.

+### Microcontrolers configuration
+A device has a <em>microcontroller</em>, which is a Java interface that enables reading from and writing in the physical/virtual device.
+This interface is set up under the ```microcontroller``` key in the yaml file.
+Any microcontroller has an identifier, defined in the key ```id```.
+Any microcontroller implementation must implement the [IExternalInterface](https://github.com/embedded-mas/embedded-mas/blob/master/src/main/java/embedded/mas/bridges/jacamo/IExternalInterface.java).
+In this example, it is implemented by the class [DefaultRos4EmbeddedMas](https://github.com/embedded-mas/embedded-mas/blob/master/src/main/java/embedded/mas/bridges/ros/DefaultRos4EmbeddedMas.java).
+The device implementing class is defined in the ```microcontroller/className``` key of the configuration file.
+In addition, different microcontrollers may have some parameters that are depending on their nature.
+For example, serial devices like Arduino require configuring serial ports and baud rates.
+In this example, the microcontroller is a ROS-Java interface.
+It has a ROS specific parameter, whose key is ```connectionString```.
+It sets the connection string to the ROS core (e.g. ws://localhost:9090).

+### Perception configuration
+The sensors connected to a <em>device</em> may be source of perceptions of the agent.
+If the device is a ROS core, then these sensors are abstracted through topics.
+The list of topics that produce perceptions is configured in the ```perceptionTopics``` item in the yaml file.
+Each topic requires to define its name and its type, through the keys ```topicName``` and ```topicType```, respectively.
+The key ```beliefName``` defines the belief identifier (or <em>functor</em>) corresponding belief.
+For instance in this example, the topic ```turtle1/pose``` produces the belief ```turtle_position```.
+The ```beliefName``` configuration is optional.
+If it is omitted, the belief has the same identifier as the topic.

+### Action configuration
+The actions enabled by the actuators connected to a <em>device</em> may be included in the agent's action repertory.
+If the device is a ROS core, then these actions may be realized both through topic writings and service requests, configured in the keys ```topicWritingActions``` and ```serviceRequestActions``` of the yaml file, respectively.
+In this example, the agent performs only service request actions, that require the following configurations:

+   - ```actionName```: the name of the action performed by the agent;

+   - ```serviceName```: the name of the service to be called;

+   - ```params```: a list of the names of parameters required by the service.

+In this example, the requested service does not have a response message.
+Services with responses are not supported in yaml configurations and require a different setup, as shown [here](https://github.com/embedded-mas/ros-devs/tree/main/examples/services).
+The yaml configuration of services with responses will be available soon.